-Lee reminds us that not everyone is able to carry this ash green hair color.
+Lee reminds us that only some can carry this ash green hair color.
 “One will have to wear makeup to prevent herself from looking pale, as this is a cool tone.
 Without makeup, it will make you look pale and fair.”

-Besides that, hair serum and mask are a must to create fewer tangles and also to make healthy and shinier tresses.
+Besides that, hair serum and masks are necessary to create fewer tangles and make healthy and shinier tresses.
 Maintenance-wise, wash your dyed hair with sulfate-free shampoo and conditioner after 72 hours, and it is better to use color shampoo for the dyed hair too.

 This short, multidimensional, blue to green balayage color was handcrafted by cosmetologist Hannah Rodriguez of Austin, TX.
 “The roots are a natural dark brown color and were highlighted to melt into the blue.”

 “Ask for a dark blue, a pure green, and yellow color to achieve the melt,” explains Rodriguez.
-“Take into consideration the amount of color bleeding that will happen during the rinse out, which is why the yellow is used on the ends.
-By the end of the rinse and shampoo, the yellow will become the perfect lime green.”
+“Consider the amount of color bleeding that will happen during the rinse out, which is why the yellow is used on the ends.
+The yellow will become the perfect lime green by the end of the rinse and shampoo.”

-This blue-green hair color is something you have to take care of, use the correct products on, and is expensive to upkeep.
+You have to take care of this blue-green hair color and use the correct products, and it is expensive to upkeep.

-“Because this blue and green hair requires the hair to be very light blonde, there are multiple bleaching services required before the green can even go on,” she notes.
-“The bleach can make the hair fragile, so get regular haircuts, deep treatments, and use protein masks at home.
-Depending on how your hair holds onto color and how fast it grows, you’ll need to make an appointment every 6-12 weeks.”
+“Because this blue and green hair requires the hair to be very light blonde, multiple bleaching services are required before the green can even go on,” she notes.
+“The bleach can make the hair fragile, so get regular haircuts, deep treatments, and protein masks at home.
+Depending on how your hair holds onto color and how fast it grows, you must make an appointment every 6-12 weeks.”

-“This is a silvery mint color on a textured bob shape works on any skin tone.
+“This silvery mint color on a textured bob shape works on any skin tone.
 Don’t you love the reflection of this ultra-light pastel tone,” asks hairstylist Alexander Scott of Seattle, WA.

-Pastel tones are beautiful – and fleeting.
-Scott says a color like this requires the lightest possible blonde undertones, “and every time you shampoo, the green-dyed hair color will change and fade.
-Typically with proper products and home care, a color like this will last 4-6 shampoos and then the hair will be back to blonde.”
+These pastel colors of green are beautiful – and fleeting.
+Scott says a tone like this requires the lightest possible blonde undertones, “and every time you shampoo, the green-dyed hair color will change and fade.
+Typically with proper products and home care, a color like this will last 4-6 shampoos, and the hair will return to blonde.”

 This lived-in vivid emerald green hair was created by designer hairstylist Natalie Reak of Wake Forest, NC.
-“That means you’re able to grow your hair out without the worry of having any harsh lines.
+“That means you can grow your hair out without worrying about having any harsh lines.
 The dimension in this hair color is amazing, especially if you have low lights and roots that are your natural color,” says Reak.

-For maintaining the color vibrancy of this emerald green Reak wants you to wash minimally, “which means stocking up on dry shampoo!
-When you do need to wash, use cool water to keep the cuticle as close as possible.”
+To maintain the color vibrancy of this emerald green, Reak wants you to wash minimally, “which means stocking up on dry shampoo!
+When you need to wash, use cool water to keep the cuticle as close as possible.”

-As far as other things you should consider while thinking about coloring your hair color green, take a look at your wardrobe and decide if you will feel comfortable in those clothes while your hair is green.
-Color combination is important.
+As far as other things you should consider while thinking about coloring your hair color green, look at your wardrobe and decide if you will feel comfortable in those clothes while your hair is green.
+The color combination is important.